 Last month I considered how a condition of inter-subjectivity might be responsible for whether and how our surroundings influence who we are and what we create.
 Picking up where I left off, this morning I’m turning over the question of how the lived-world draw us forth and how it is drawn into our creative process.
 It seems to me that the world infuses us with its own being and we, who are being given the world, interpret and draw out its edge through our own lifework before we deliver it back into community as self-expression.
-A tripartite process of what is given, literally what is submitted, what » Continue Reading.
+A tripartite process of what is given, literally what is submitted, what is received in » Continue Reading.

 The Adirondack Almanack has recently been enlivened by a series substantive of conversations around land use in the Adirondacks.
 I invite anyone interested in continuing those conversations to participate in the SUNY College of Environmental Science and Forestry’s Interdisciplinary Scholarship in Land Use and Ethics 2nd Annual Symposium May 17–19, 2013 at the Newcomb campus.
 On its best day, philosophy succeeds in sending “the conversation off in new directions.”

 With a free exchange of ideas and a commitment to inquiry, philosophy as both catalyst and conveyor ought to “engender new normal discourses, new sciences, new philosophical research and thus new objective truths.”
-This project provides us with an opportunity » Continue Reading.
+This project provides us with an opportunity to do » Continue Reading.

 Over the past few months I’ve been considering what it means to be subjects in and subject to place.
 I’ve wondered if this condition of inter-subjectivity is responsible for whether and how our surroundings influence who we are and what we create.